 Adultery, abuse, fraud, etc., are no longer listed as grounds for divorce.
 The family courts have no interest in entertaining any reason for a divorce other than those stated above.
 Infidelity is particularly not of interest to the family courts.
 Some people believe that a cheating spouse should financially compensate the other spouse for their indiscretions during the divorce proceedings.
 This is simply not so, but if the cheating spouse spent significant marital funds on the person they were having the extra-marital affair with, a claim for marital waste may be appropriate.
 Adultery is not relevant to deciding issues in a divorce, but if one spouse has been wasting marital assets on a third party or giving them expensive gifts, that spouse’s share of the marital estate might be decreased.

 Some other elements of fault may also be relevant to your divorce proceeding.
 Allegations of abuse can be grounds for an order of protection, affect child custody and visitation, and even affect who gets to stay in the family home.
 If one spouse lied about a previous marriage or committed fraud, then there may be grounds for an annulment of the marriage, which is distinct from a divorce.
 Our divorce lawyers can counsel you on the best approach for you to take regarding the conduct of your spouse if you believe it is relevant to an important issue in your case.

 Trusted Legal Representation for Your Divorce

 Our talented and effective Las Vegas divorce lawyers are ready to help you navigate all aspects of your divorce matter.
+They will speak with you directly regarding a consultation.
+Call our office at 702-222-4021 to speak with one of them and see if what we offer is right for you.
 We are here to guide you through the process and fight to protect your rights at every turn.
-Las Vegas divorce attorneys Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak with one of them about your concerns.